-Giving feedback and evaluation are methods practised by Toastmasters: a non-profit educational organization that teaches leadership skills and public speaking through a club network.
+Giving feedback and evaluation are methods practised by Toastmasters: a non-profit educational organisation that teaches leadership skills and public speaking through a club network.

 Curious about how they worked, I attended some of their evaluation contests where members evaluate each other’s speeches.
 Criticism is not allowed, only constructive feedback and help, so the speaker can work out how to present their speech better.

 As an experienced and competent public speaker, I believe everyone, including me, can find intelligent constructive feedback valuable and beneficial.